SaaS SEO Case Study

 With the help of their copywriters and our SEO team, we quickly revamped the top 25 pages and with the help of “content freshness” saw ranking improvements quite rapidly.

 As is common with out-of-the-box WordPress installations that have not been configured by an SEO expert, a lot of on-page issues needed to be fixed.
+The SaaS app was hosted on the .app subdomain, but the front-facing WordPress CMS was used for all marketing and traffic purposes.

 Many of the title tags on the site were the same as H1 tags and this was causing over-optimization.
 Over half of them were also far too long and were truncated in the search results.
 Although this may seem like an easy fix, keep in mind that we had hundreds of pages to rewrite.